ramiz4/sigil-app/README.md

 - [x] Click on the OTP Code should copy the code to clipboard
 - [x] Add account -> Upload image via drag and drop
 - [ ] Add full offline first PWA support
+- [ ] Add prettier and eslint with organize imports